 sudo in front of it, it is given root privileges.

-sudo su by requesting the current user’s password.
-This makes it possible to gain root without the root password which increases security.
+sudo su by requesting the current user's password, which makes it possible to gain root without the root password.

 sudo -i is virtually the same as the

-sudo su command with one exception: it does not directly interacting with the root user.
+sudo su command with one exception: it does not directly interact with the root user.

 sudo su, the

 -i flag allows a user to get a root environment without having to know the root account password.